 #4 Expect the Car Manufacturer to Fight the Claim.

 It is almost automatic for the car manufacturer to fight the lemon law claim.
 They often will argue that the problem with the car is due to something you did while driving it.
-Also, remember the California lemon law is not an exact set of iron clad rules.
+Also, remember the California lemon law is not an exact set of iron-clad rules.
+In such situations, consulting with accident claim lawyers can provide valuable insights into your legal options.
 The program is a set of guidelines to help consumers and auto manufacturers settle major repair disputes while giving each side the negotiating room to make a strong argument.

 #5 The Lemon Law Applies Only To Cars Bought in California.